Europe has a modern, innovative and thriving coin market. Here’s why

 The Berlin show is professionally staged.
 The booths were elaborate and sophisticated.
 Mints from around the world (including the Royal Canadian Mint and the Mexican Mint; the U.S. Mint was not in attendance) and their minting industry partners and suppliers brought to the show and put on display new coins, new ideas and new technology.
 By attending this show, you got the sense that theirs is a hobby that is healthy, growing, innovative (there’s that word again) and adventurous.

 Our coin shows present collectors a taste of what was – vintage coins, aging companies, a graying clientele, old marketing concepts and ideas.
 I don’t mean to sound arrogant or hurtful when I say this, but I think our market needs a dose of reality and a kick in the pants.
-Because coin collecting isn’t going away… we just need new and better ideas of how to reach this generation of collector.
+Because coin collecting isn’t going away… we just need new and better ideas of how to reach this generation of collectors.

 Don’t get me wrong.
 There were areas of numismatics that we would call “traditional” on display in Berlin.
 There were ancient coins, vintage coins, and “vintage” moderns – as well as Mint Sets and Proof Sets of near-recent vintage.